 Detecting, Diagnosing, and Treating Melanoma

 Detecting melanoma early can be lifesaving, and it starts at home, with you.
 Inspect your entire body routinely for any changes and make visiting your dermatologist a priority.
 Any irregularity in a new or existing mole or lesion (remember your ABCs) could be a sign of trouble and should be examined immediately by a trained dermatology expert.

 Your dermatologist should complete a thorough examination of your skin, often using a dermatoscope (a handheld device that uses light and magnification to examine the skin in more detail).
 Areas of concern will be sent for biopsy, where a trained dermatopathologist will carefully examine the sample and determine if cancer is present.
 Upon receiving the results, your dermatologist will contact you and form a treatment plan.

 Treatment of Melanoma varies and is determined by the location, extent of spreading, and aggressiveness of the tumor, as well as your general health.
 Forms of treatment for melanoma typically include surgical excision, Mohs Micrographic Surgery, and in some cases chemotherapy and radiation.
 In cases where cancer has spread, it may be necessary to remove lymph nodes.
 Your dermatologist will help you understand the treatment options.

 With three Fellowship-Trained Mohs Micrographic Surgeons (Cary L Dunn, MD, Harib Ezaldein, MD, and Shauntell Solomon, DO) Luminary Dermatology is home to some of the best and brightest dermatologists in their field.
 If you have an unusual mole or irregular spot that needs the attention of a trained specialist, please contact us today.
-Next-day appointments are available in many of our locations across greater Sarasota county, South Dade, and now in Edmond, Oklahoma.
+Next-day appointments are available in many of our locations across greater Sarasota county and South Dade.
 Remember, early detection could very well save your life.